How Much is a Transmission?

 - Turn the car on to warm up the engine.

 - Find the transmission fluid dipstick.
 Use your owner’s manual if you’re having trouble finding it.

 - Remove the dipstick and put some of the fluid on your finger.
 Move it around between your forefinger and thumb.
 This liquid should be mostly clear with a pink hue.

 - Make sure the fluid doesn’t give off a burnt smell or look dirty.
 If this is the case, bring your model in for a fluid replacement.

 - Wipe off the dipstick with a rag and put it back in place.

 - Pull it out again to check the levels.
 If it is under the “Full” marking, you’ll need to add fluid.

 - Using a funnel, add more fluid until it reaches the “Full” marking.

 Let Lindsay Volkswagen of Dulles Help

 If you would prefer a professional to check your transmission fluid, rely on our expert technicians and genuine Volkswagen parts at Lindsay Volkswagen of Dulles.
 With the Volkswagen Care Program, regular maintenance in Alexandria is easier than ever.
-You can continue your automotive education by learning how to remove a car battery or finding out what a timing belt is!
+You can continue your automotive education by learning how to remove a car battery.
+Or finding out what an alternator does or what a timing belt is!